rcalixte/wayland-book/src/protocol-design/high-level.md

 in chapter 3.

-Starting from chapter 4, most of the remainder of this book is devoted to explaining this file, along with some supplementary protocol extensions.
+Starting from chapter 4, most of the remainder of this book is devoted to explaining this file, as well as some supplementary protocol extensions.